scraptechguy/.svgDataExtractor/README.md

 python main.py
 ```

 + Note: requirements.txt do NOT need to be run as no libraries are required.
-If you do, following error will occur...
+If you do so, following error will occur...

 ```sh
 ERROR: You must give at least one requirement to install (see "pip help install")